FrozenH2O/SkySR203Monitor/README.md

 */6 * * * * python /home/myuser/networkmonitor/networkmonitor.py

-In networkmonitor.py change these:
+In networkmonitor.py change these: user = 'admin' pwd = 'notmypassword' host = '192.168.1.1'
-# username of the skyhub
-user = 'admin'
-# password of the skyhub - change this
-pwd = 'notmypassword'
-# ip address of the skyhub - change this
-host = '192.168.1.1'

-#  shorten it to 10 minutes if you want 3/4 hour suits me because Blink will tell me after 30 minutes and I can unplug the cable and plug back in if I'm home
 iRestartAfterxMins = 45

 Please note this could reboot your hub everytime it runs, the hub can take 5 minutes to reboot so if you time it badly it could get stuck rebooting.